MPKuchciak/jobmarket-analysis/README.md

 LIMIT 10;
 ```

-Some methods we used:
+**Some function / methods we used:**

 *CREATE OR REPLACE TABLE:*
-Overwrites an existing table with a new version.
+Overwrites an existing (or creates table) table with a new version.
 This is handy for experimentation but can be costly.
-Normally, we would not do it and prefer a more controlled approach.
+Normally, we would not do it and prefer a more controlled approach, even with just creation of table (instead CREATE OR REPLACE), but for testing purposes and some experimentation we decided on that approach.

 *ANY_VALUE():*
-During table creation, ANY_VALUE() picks a single arbitrary value from a group of rows without specifying which one in particular.
-This is often used when you know the field is identical or stable across rows, which we assumed it is.
+During table creation, ANY_VALUE() picks a single value from a group of rows without specifying which one in particular.
+This is often used when You know the field is identical or stable across rows, which we assumed it is (briefly checked, but I guess it would be appropriate to check it more thoroughly).

 *Grouping by a Field (e.g. GROUP BY id):*
-Collapses multiple rows related to the same id into one combined result row, allowing you to aggregate values (like using MIN, MAX, ANY_VALUE) and represent a single jobs entire active span as a single record.
+Collapses multiple rows related to the same `id`(exemplary column) into one combined result row, allowing You to aggregate values (like using MIN, MAX, ANY_VALUE) and represent a single jobs entire active span as a single record.

 *MIN/MAX for earliest/latest times:*
-Using MIN(published_at) or MAX(date) helps find the earliest or latest occurrences of a job postings attributes, defining the jobs active time range.
+Using MIN(published_at/date) or MAX(published_at/date) helps find the earliest or latest occurrences of a job postings attributes, defining the jobs active time range.

 *DISTINCT:*
 Ensures that when counting (e.g., COUNT(DISTINCT id)), each unique id is only counted once.